emhastings/emhastings.github.io/_other/chests.md

 ---

-Wooden back and chest painted to look like items from The Legend of Zelda: Ocarina of Tiem.
+Wooden bank and chest painted to look like items from The Legend of Zelda: Ocarina of Time.

 {% include flexgallery caption="" %}